fnagel/t3extblog/Documentation/UsersManual/Index.rst

 .. figure:: ../Images/UserManual/createblogpost.png
-	:width: 609px
+	:width: 671px
 	:alt: Create blogpost

 	Create blogost

+Post

 - Author: is determined by the current BE user
 - Title: title of your blogpost, you need to fill this field

-- Content: click the 'create new' button to add new content elements
+Preview

 - Preview: configure a list preview for the blog post
+- There are diffrent "Preview modes", i.e. you can add your own preview text or show the first content element

+Category:

+- select one or more categories
+- you need so select at least one category

+Interactivity:

+- set option for comments

+Metadata:

+- Add some Metadata for your blogpost
+- Metadata is used for metadescription and metakeywords

+Content:

+- click the 'create new' button (post-tab) to add new content elements
+- You can add several content elements

 Add categories